jaamsim/jaamsim/README.md

 A copy of all dependencies is shipped in the jar/ folder and are as follows:

-vecmath - from the Java3D project, which is currently being removed as a dependency jogl2 - from the jogamp.org people
+jogl2 - from the jogamp.org people

-Simply run the build.sh script from the top level to produce a functional jar 'JaamSim.jar', you'll need to have the above two prerequisites in you classpath.
+Simply run the build.sh script from the top level to produce a functional jar 'JaamSim.jar', you'll need to have the prerequisites from the jar/ folder in you classpath.

 To build it in another environment, link the jar/ folder as an external classpath folder, or download your own copy of JOGL2.